 What to head for further afield

 Knebworth House – 9 miles from Hitchin.
 This beautiful Gothic mansion is internationally known as Britain's largest music venue, and the British home of classic rock.
 The romantic exterior of turrets, domes and gargoyles hides a red brick house dating back to the Tudor times, furnished with heirlooms (and anecdotes) amassed over 500 years.
 The present gardens date from the Edwardian era and include a maze and Dinosaur Trail, where 72 life-sized dinosaurs graze amongst the rhododendrons and the redwoods.
-Knebworth's 250-acre park provides a quite refuge for country picnics and dog walking and still leaves plenty of space for the children's adventure park.
+Knebworth's 250-acre park provides a quite refuge for country picnics and dog walking too.